-Frenz Corporation (referred to "Frenz" from here on) is a wholly owned subsidiary of RRPC Dynasty.
-It is a global premier roaster, marketer and retailer of specialty coffee in the European and American countries, incorporating in Belgium.
+Frenz Corporation (referred to as "Frenz") is a subsidiary of RPPC Dynasty, with RPPC holding a 70% controlling interest and minority shareholders owning the remaining interests.
+Frenz is a global premier roaster, marketer and retailer of specialty coffee in the European and American countries, incorporated in Belgium.
 It has operations in most major cities of Europe and the Americas, including all developed countries and some developing countries.
 In addition to company-operated stores, Frenz also sells a variety of coffee and tea products and licenses its trademarks through many other channels such as licensed stores, groceries, private clubs, hotels, cruise ships and national foodservice accounts.

 Frenz is one of the most recognized and respected brands in the "premier" coffee houses as well as a household brand in the developed world.
 Its main competitors in the coffee houses market include Starbucks, McDonald's, Douwe Egberts, Delta Cafés, Genovese Coffee, and Markus Coffee.
 Its household brand's main competitors include Nescafè, Folgers, Maxwell House, Jacobs, Douwe Egberts, and Starbucks.
-Thus, two of its main objectives are to maintain its competitive standing as well as continue its disciplined expansion of the store base, primarily focused on growth in developing countries.
+Two of its main objectives are to maintain its competitive standing and to continue its disciplined expansion of the store base, primarily focused on growth in developing countries.